Thraka/thraka.github.io/articles/how-to-apply-post-processing.md

+---
+description: Learn how to add and apply a shader to the screen in SadConsole. ms.date: 09/20/2019
+author: c272
+---

 # Post Processing in SadConsole

 Sometimes you may want to apply a shader or graphical effect to your game when drawing, which this article will explain how to do.